bahmanmdd/DAP/readme.md

     * Select "Open" or "Import Project".
     * Navigate to the cloned `DAP` directory and select it.
 IntelliJ should recognize it as a project and be ready to go.
     * Ensure the project SDK is set to Java 1.8.
 Go to `File -> Project Structure -> Project -> Project SDK`.
+    * IntelliJ IDEA should automatically recognize the project structure, modules, etc.
-    * If not in IntelliJ IDEA: Add `javaGeom-0.11.1.jar` as a library:
+    * If not in IntelliJ IDEA:
+      * Add `javaGeom-0.11.1.jar` as a library:
       * Go to `File -> Project Structure -> Libraries`.
       * Click the `+` sign and select "Java".
       * Navigate to `DAP/PGraph_Anchorage_Duration/lib/pgraph/util/javaGeom-0.11.1.jar` and add it.
       * Ensure it's added to the correct module (e.g., "PGraph_Anchorage_Duration" or the main "DAP" module).
 3.  **Compilation:**
     * IntelliJ IDEA should automatically compile the project.
 If not, you can trigger a build via `Build -> Build Project`.

 ## Manual Project Setup (Alternative to using .iml files)

-The recommended way to set up this project in IntelliJ IDEA is to import it using the existing `.iml` files (`DAP.iml` and potentially `PGraph...Duration/DAP.iml` or similar for the module).
+The recommended way to set up this project in IntelliJ IDEA is to import it using the existing `.iml` files (`DAP.iml` and `PGraph.iml`).
 These files contain project configuration, including source folder definitions and specific folder exclusions that are important for the project to compile and run correctly.

-If you are setting up the project manually in IntelliJ IDEA without relying on the `.iml` files, or if you are using a different IDE, you will need to configure the `PGraph...Duration` directory as a source root (or module) and then **manually exclude the following folders** from the `PGraph...Duration/src/` path to avoid compilation errors or incorrect behavior:
+If you are setting up the project manually in IntelliJ IDEA without relying on the `.iml` files, or if you are using a different IDE, you will need to configure the `PGraph_Anchorage_Duration` directory as a source root (or module) and then **manually exclude the following folders** from the `PGraph_Anchorage_Duration/src/` path to avoid compilation errors or incorrect behavior:

-* `PGraph...Duration/src/deneysel`
+* `PGraph_Anchorage_Duration/src/deneysel`
-* `PGraph...Duration/src/pgraph/CAOStar`
+* `PGraph_Anchorage_Duration/src/pgraph/CAOStar`
-* `PGraph...Duration/src/pgraph/rdp`
+* `PGraph_Anchorage_Duration/src/pgraph/rdp`

 **How to Exclude Folders in IntelliJ IDEA (if setting up manually):**

 1. Open your Project Structure (`File -> Project Structure...`).
 2. Select "Modules" on the left.
-3. Find your module that contains the `PGraph...Duration/src` directory.
+3. Find your module that contains the `PGraph_Anchorage_Duration/src` directory.
 4. In the sources tab for that module, navigate to and select each of the folders listed above.
 5. Click the "Excluded" button (or right-click and mark as "Excluded").